masak1112/ambs/README.md

 **A**tmopsheric **M**achine learning **B**enchmarking **S**ystem (AMBS)
  aims to provide state-of-the-art video prediction methods applied to the meteorological domain.
-In the scope of the current application, the hourly evolution of the 2m temperature over a used-defined region is the target application.
+In the scope of the current application, the hourly evolution of the 2m temperature over a used-defined region is focused. <br>
-Different Deep Learning video prediction architectures such as convLSTM, MCnet or SAVP are trained with ERA5 reanalysis to perform a 10 hour prediction based on the previous 10 hours.
+Different Deep Learning video prediction architectures such as convLSTM and SAVP are trained with ERA5 reanalysis to perform a prediction for 12 hours based on the previous 12 hours.
-In addition to the 2m temperature, additional meteorological variables like the mean sealevel pressure and the 500 hPa geopotential are fed to the underlying neural networks in order to enhance the model's capability to capture the atmospheric state and its (expected) evolution over time.<br>
+In addition to the 2m temperature (t2m) itself, other variables can be fed to the video frame prediction models to enhance their capability to learn the complex physical processes driving the diurnal cycle of temperature.
+Currently, the recommended additional meteorological variables are the 850 hPa temperature (t850) and the total cloud cover (tcc).
 Besides, training on other standard video frame prediction datasets (such as MovingMNIST) can be prerformed.

-The project is currently developed by Amirpasha Mozafarri, Michael Langguth, Bing Gong and Scarlet Stadtler.
+The project is currently developed by Bing Gong, Michael Langguth, Amirpasha Mozafarri, Yan Ji and Karim Mache.<br>
+Former code developers are Scarlet Stadtler and Severin Hussmann.

 ### Prerequisites